Province of Upper Silesia: World War II

+The Germans established and operated a network of Polenlager forced labour camps, several subcamps of Auschwitz, and several prisoner-of-war camps, including Stalag VIII-B, Stalag VIII-F, Stalag Luft 7 and Oflag VIII-A, with numerous forced labour subcamps in the province, for Polish, French, Belgian, Dutch, British, Canadian, Australian, American and other Allied POWs.

 The German province of Upper Silesia was conquered by the Soviet Red Army from February until the end of March 1945 during World War II's Lower and Upper Silesian Offensives.
 The post-war Potsdam Agreement granted the entire province's territory to the People's Republic of Poland; the territory is now in the Polish Opole and Silesian Voivodeships.
-Most Germans remaining in the territory were expelled westward.
+Most Germans remaining in the territory were expelled westward in accordance with the Potsdam Agreement.
 The Landsmannschaft Schlesien represents German Silesians from Upper and Lower Silesia.
 Near and in Opole, a German minority remains.

 Upper Silesia was known to be a poor, but heavily industrialised and polluted area.
 This was one of the Areas that P. G. Wodehouse was sent to after he was captured in the North of France as an Enemy Alien.
 He was said to have commented on the state of the area "If this is Upper Silesia, one has to wonder what Lower Silesia is like."